 If you have non-exempt properties, chapter 13 allows you to keep them until you pay off your debts.
 However, the repayment plan will include the value of your non-exempt assets.

 According to chapter 13, your personal debts are not separate from your business debts.
 Debtors have to include everything when they file, and they will have to pay a minimal amount on the debts that do have collateral.

-Chapter 13 is also beneficial if you ever end up responsible for business debt.
+This is also beneficial if you ever end up responsible for business debt.
 Individuals regularly sign property leases as a personal guarantee for businesses and commercial establishments.
-If the company is no longer operational, chapter 13 will remove you from any obligation to pay the debt.
+If the company is no longer operational, It will remove you from any obligation to pay the debt.

 For further information and to ensure a way to secure your financial future, schedule a complimentary consultation with The Wright Law Alliance.
 We have over 25 years of experience helping Georgia residents successfully navigate bankruptcy and help individuals and companies get back on their feet.
 Call us now.